markdaniel1982/MD82-P4/README.md

 ## Lighthouse

-The performance scores appear to be low, and I believe this is due to the images uploaded for each blog post are hosted on a third-party cloud based platform.
+The performance scores appear to be low, and I believe this is due to the images uploaded for each blog post being hosted on a third-party cloud-based platform.

 Mobile